-We’ve asked the question, “What’s your Local IQ?” hundreds of time and we always get a different response: I don’t know, what’s that, it’s good, I’m good, and stop bothering me.
-What we find is that regardless of who we talk to, Local IQ™ is relatable and applicable across all industries.
-At it’s core, Local IQ™ is the only framework that will localize your product and service offerings in new markets.
-It expands the definition of localization.
+We’ve asked the same question, “What’s your Local IQ?” hundreds of time and we always get a different response.
+It ranges from I don’t know, what’s that, it’s good, I’m good, to stop bothering me!
+What we find is regardless of who we’ve talked to, Local IQ™ is still relatable and applicable across all industries.
+We define Local IQ™ as the only framework that will localize your product and service offerings in new markets.
+In other words, it’s a localization framework.

-Because of this, we wanted to take a more complete approach by developing Localization Intelligence (Local IQ™).
-It’s a simple model that benchmarks three criteria that are easily understood; each criteria represents a branch in localization where high IQ increases the likelihood that users will adopt your business offerings while low IQ reduces those chances of adoption.
-We typically find that business offerings that fail are a result of low IQ decisions.
-We’ve organized these thoughts in our Local IQ™.
+As a result, we took a more simplified approach by developing Localization Intelligence (Local IQ™).
+It’s a model that benchmarks three areas of localization to determine localization effectiveness.
+In this model, there are two types of IQ for each area: high IQ increases the likelihood that users will adopt your business offerings while low IQ reduces those chances of adoption.
+We typically find that business offerings that poorly perform in new markets are a result of low IQ decisions.
+With the above in mind, we’re able to redefine localization and build a framework around it called Local IQ™.

 Your Local IQ™

 Benchmark your localization efforts against our three key framework areas: Communication, Technology, and Visual:

 The intent of your messaging was not lost and is clearly understood by your end user:

 - Customers understand the intent behind your message